-Class IS shares, are being offered only to eligible investors who must meet a minimum initial investment of $10,000,000 or be a defined contribution, defined benefit or other employer sponsored employee benefit plan with minimum plan assets of $250,000,000, whether or not qualified under the Internal Revenue Code of 1986, as amended (the "Code"), in each case subject to the discretion of the Portfolio's investment advisor.
+Class IS shares, are being offered only to eligible investors who must meet a minimum initial investment of $10,000,000 or be a defined contribution, defined benefit or other employer sponsored employee benefit plan, whether or not qualified under the Internal Revenue Code of 1986, as amended (the "Code"), in each case subject to the discretion of the Portfolio's investment advisor.

 SEC 30-day yield is a measure of the income generated by the portfolio's underlying asset over the trailing 30 days, relative to the asset base of the portfolio itself.
 The SEC 30-Day yield - Subsidized reflects current fee waivers in effect.
 Absent such fee waivers, the yield would have been lower.
 The SEC 30-Day yield - Unsubsidized does not reflect the fee waivers currently in effect.
 For non-subsidized yield information, please click on the Non-Subsidized link above.

 Performance and fund information is as of the most recent calendar quarter end, unless otherwise noted.
 Returns are net of fees and assume the reinvestment of all dividends and income.
 Returns for less than one year are cumulative (not annualized).
 Performance of other share classes will vary.

 Please keep in mind that double-digit returns are highly unusual and cannot be sustained.
 Investors should also be aware that these returns were primarily achieved during favorable market conditions.